wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    the prior sentence after the semicolon.]

    A full-service resolver implementation MAY support aggressive use of wildcards.
-It SHOULD provide a configuration knob to disable aggressive use of wildcards.
+It SHOULD provide a configuration switch to disable aggressive use of wildcards.

-Fujiwara, et al.        Expires December 17, 2016               [Page 6]

-Internet-Draft              NSEC/NSEC3 usage                   June 2016

 5.5.
 Consideration on TTL